About Multiple Myeloma

 Risk factors for multiple myeloma may include:

-- Family history: A family of multiple myeloma increases your risk for the condition, and African Americans are at higher risk for developing multiple myeloma than other races
+• Family history: A family of multiple myeloma increases your risk for the condition, and African Americans twice as likely to develop multiple myeloma than white Americans.

-- Health history: Multiple myeloma is associated with to a history of other plasma cells diseases, such as monoclonal gammopathy of undetermined significance (MGUS), as well as exposure to chemotherapy and radiation
+• Health history: Multiple myeloma is associated with a history of other plasma cell diseases, such as solitary plasmacytoma, as well as exposure to chemotherapy and radiation.

-- Personal history: Obesity and exposure to chemicals such as tobacco smoke and pesticides have been linked to multiple myeloma
+• Personal history: Obesity and exposure to chemicals such as benzene and pesticides have been linked to multiple myeloma.

 Treating Multiple Myeloma at UT Health Austin

 Treatment will require an accurate diagnosis and depend on disease progression.
-An individual care plan will be developed and tailored to manage symptoms to meet the needs of the individual patient.
-Decisions about treatment may include combinations of radiation therapy, immunotherapy, chemotherapy, and consideration of stem cell transplant.
+Your care team will work with you to develop a treatment plan tailored to your individual needs.
+Treatment options may include a combination of radiation therapy, immunotherapy, chemotherapy, and/or stem cell transplant.

 Care Team Approach